FDauphin/notebooks/README.md

     - General tutorial with derivations
     - xsinx using scikit learn
     - xsinx using MCMC
+- JWST
+    - Making source cutouts from a Webb public release observation
+    - Analyze source cutouts using PCA, KMeans, and KDE
 - Miscellaneous
     - Self organizing maps
     - Symbolic regression with Newtonian gravity